Hayley Mills: Post-Disney film career

 Following her departure from Disney, Mills continued her film career with a series of diverse roles.
 For Universal Pictures, she starred alongside her father, John Mills, in The Truth About Spring (1965), which also featured Disney regular James MacArthur.
-While the film achieved modest success, her next role in The Trouble with Angels (1966) proved to be a major box office hit.
+While the film achieved modest success, her next role was in The Trouble with Angels (1966), which proved to be a major box office hit.
 In the film, directed by Ida Lupino, Mills portrayed a mischievous student at a Catholic boarding school opposite Rosalind Russell.

 That same year, she provided the voice of the Little Mermaid in the Rankin/Bass animated feature The Daydreamer (1966).
 Mills subsequently starred in The Family Way (1966), directed by Roy Boulting.
 The film, which explored the challenges of a newlywed couple, was noted for its mature themes and featured a musical score by Paul McCartney with arrangements by Beatles producer George Martin.
 During the production, Mills began a romantic relationship with Boulting; the two married in 1971.

 In 1967, Mills appeared in Pretty Polly, a romantic drama set in Singapore, opposite Indian film star Shashi Kapoor.
 She next starred in the psychological thriller Twisted Nerve (1968), reuniting with The Family Way co-star Hywel Bennett.
 The controversial film, directed by Boulting, attracted attention for its unsettling themes.
 She followed this with the romantic comedy Take a Girl Like You (1970), co-starring Oliver Reed, and made her West End stage debut in a 1970 production of The Wild Duck.

 Mills continued her collaboration with Boulting in Mr. Forbush and the Penguins (1971), stepping into the lead female role after the original actress was replaced during production.
 In 1972, she again starred opposite Bennett in Endless Night, a mystery-thriller based on the novel by Agatha Christie, featuring Britt Ekland, George Sanders, and Per Oscarsson.
 Throughout the mid-1970s, Mills took on roles in several British and international productions, including What Changed Charley Farthing?
 (1974), Deadly Strangers, and The Kingfisher Caper (both 1975), the latter co-written by Boulting.